Zaperex/backstage/packages/create-app/templates/dynamic-features-next-app/packages/app/README.md

 ## Adding frontend features with module federation

 This frontend also supports loading plugins dynamically at runtime using module federation.
 Frontend plugins can be built as module federation remote bundles and placed in the `dynamic-plugins-root` directory to be automatically discovered and loaded.

+To use dynamic plugins, you will need to ensure the backend is running alongside the frontend since it scans the `dynamic-plugins-root` directory for available plugins, exposes their metadata through an API endpoint, and serves the plugin bundles (module federation assets) that the frontend loads at runtime.
+You should run `yarn start` from the project root to start both the backend and frontend together instead.

 For detailed instructions on building, installing, and configuring dynamic frontend plugins, see the [Dynamic Plugins README](../../dynamic-plugins-root/README.md).